UoB-COMSM0110/2024-group-15/README.md

 * shooting stars mechanics
     * probabilities to do certain things
-    * turn into a planet/black hole
+    * turn into a planet/black hole (which can be turned off in the settings)
     * gaining points etc

 * camera zooms in on the following of an arrow